helasuno/webpage/docs/tutorial.md

-On Windows, you will need to call python to run the package:
+On Windows, you will need to call Python to run the package:

     python.exe .\hs -v